MSPercury

 Concretely, today:

-- Executive summaries for CheckUp PDF reports (2–4 sentences, no ChatGPT clichés).
+• Executive summaries for IT Assessment PDF reports (2–4 sentences, no ChatGPT clichés).

-- Quote drafts from a public CheckUp’s answers — 3 to 6 services from your catalog with quantities and a tailored summary, dropped straight into the normal draft-quote workflow.
+• Quote drafts from a public IT Assessment’s answers — 3 to 6 services from your catalog with quantities and a tailored summary, dropped straight into the normal draft-quote workflow.

-- First-contact emails to inbound leads, anchored on their weakest CheckUp categories.
+• First-contact emails to inbound leads, anchored on their weakest IT Assessment categories.

-- Catalog matcher that links findings to your service items so the “generate quote from CheckUp” CTA isn’t gated on manual mapping.
+• Catalog matcher that links findings to your service items so the “generate quote from IT Assessment” CTA isn’t gated on manual mapping.

 None of those auto-send anything.
 The operator is always the one who clicks the button that puts text in front of the customer.
 The audit trail (who/when) stays clean.